 Reproductive Rights

 Reproductive rights refer to the ability of an individual to make their own decisions about their sexual and reproductive health.
 In the U.S., this issue is often centered around access to contraception and safe abortions.
 It also includes other aspects of family planning, such as the freedom to choose whether and when to have children and education about reproductive health and sexuality, which enables people to make informed decisions.
-The United Nations considers women’s sexual and reproductive health a human right, and thus women are entitled to access to related services without discrimination or economic constraints by the State.

-Reproductive rights are often a controversial matter, especially in regard to contraception and abortion.
 Some believe that abortion violates the rights of the fetus and that it is morally wrong to use artificial means to prevent the conception of a child.
 This viewpoint is typically called “pro-life.”
-The landmark Supreme Court case Roe v.
-Wade, which protects a person’s liberty to have an abortion, argued that the freedom to choose contraception and abortion is based on the right to privacy, which also includes the right to bodily autonomy, meaning an individual has the right to self-determination over their own body.
-A “pro-choice” viewpoint sees reproductive agency as a matter of personal autonomy and a fundamental human right.
+On the other hand, a “pro-choice” viewpoint sees reproductive agency as a matter of privacy, personal autonomy, and a fundamental human right.
 Reproductive rights can be preserved by providing access to reproductive healthcare, as well as unbiased education about sexual health.
 Politically, this may come in the form of insurance coverage for abortion providers and contraception, protection against pregnancy discrimination, or removing restrictions, such as early deadlines, on abortion.

 Jumbo Voteissues